alexwlchan/alexwlchan.net/src/_drafts/kempisbot.md

 I hope this post has given you a bit more insight into how a Twitter bot works, especially if you don't know much about programming.
 Not everyone is going to be a programmer, and that's fine -- but programming shouldn't be something seen as scary or inaccessible.
+Our work is something to be shared and enjoyed, not something to lock away in an ivory tower.

 If you'd like to ask me questions, I'm on Twitter at [@alexwlchan](https://twitter.com/alexwlchan).